cakiki/disaster-tweets/README.md

 ```

     ├── LICENSE
-    ├── Dockerfile         <- TODO
-    ├── docker-compose.yml <- TODO
+    ├── dockerfiles        <- Folder that contains all project images, both GPU and vanilla
+    ├── docker-compose.yml <- docker-compose file that runs the vanilla image (deprecated by the makefile, but kept for compatibility issues)
-    ├── Makefile           <- Makefile with commands like `make data` or `make train`
+    ├── Makefile           <- Makefile with commands to build and run the various docker images
-    ├── README.md          <- The top-level README for developers using this project.
+    ├── README.md          <- You're looking at me
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── external       <- Third-party data
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── features       <- Generated features and representations.
-    │   └── raw            <- The original, immutable data dump.
+    |   └── processed      <- Generated artifacts.
     │
+    │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries
+    ├── models             <- Trained and serialized models and model predictions in CSV format
     │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering),
+    ├── notebooks          <- Jupyter notebooks
-    │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
+    │
+    ├── references         <- Data dictionaries, manuals, and all other explanatory materials
+    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
+    |
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported
+    │
+    |
-    └── src                <- Source code for use in this project.
+    └── src                <- Source code and util functions used in the notebooks
         ├── __init__.py    <- Makes src a Python module
         │
-        ├── data           <- Scripts to download or generate data
-        │   └── make_dataset.py
-        │
-        ├── features       <- Scripts to turn raw data into features for modeling
-        │   └── build_features.py
-        │
-        ├── models         <- Scripts to train models and then use trained models to make
-        │   │                 predictions
-        │   ├── predict_model.py
-        │   └── train_model.py
-        │
-        └── visualization  <- Scripts to create exploratory and results oriented visualizations
-            └── visualize.py
+        └── evaluation.py  <- Evaluates an sklearn(-compatible) model on the Kaggle training set and generates a submission file

 ```
 </p>
 </details>